 Studies show that unpaid care work is associated with time poverty and limited mobility, constraining women’s ability to participate in and benefit from market engagement and economic empowerment.
 The burden of unpaid care responsibilities on women undermines progress towards gender equality and can entrench women and their households in a poverty trap.
 At the same time, studies show that in some cases women prefer working in the care sphere compared with available economic opportunities—such as women who choose to take on additional unpaid work to care for children instead of seeking full- or part-time paid employment in the market.
 Also, reducing women’s unpaid care responsibilities does not always sufficiently ease women’s time poverty to increase women’s market engagement and economic independence.

-The brief will examine the following key questions:
+The brief examines the following key questions:

 - What are the appropriate methodologies and tools in understanding and measuring positive changes to unpaid care work as related to market systems programming?

 - What are good practices in recognizing, reducing and redistributing and promoting agency in care-related demands on women’s time as it relates to market systems programming?

 - What are the existing gaps in the current evidence base on the care economy in market systems programming?